KimtVak8143/LeetCodeDSA/DailyReport2.md

   - efficient : store len(nums) in n, then append nums[i] in nums as
   - nums.append(nums[i]) for i in range(0,n)
   - return nums

+## 22 September 2021

+- Median of Two Sorted Arrays - 4
+  - create a new list, store nums1,nums2 in it
+  - then use .sort(), then check for even length, then return that element.